 Identity Theft & Fraud

 Stolen data obtained by criminals can be used to commit identity theft and fraud.
 By assuming a person’s identity, one could steal the victim’s finances, and obtain credit cards, loans, and insurance in their name.
 These actions may result in the victim’s credit score tanking and not being able to apply for their own loan, credit card, or insurance plan.

 Having someone’s personal information allows cybercriminals to easily steal their finances.
 If their bank account is compromised, the criminal will have direct access to their bank funds.
 With this bank information, along with PPI, social security number, and credit card numbers, the victim’s finances can be easily drawn and new credit cards could be opened in their name.

-Most companies today promise that their customer’s or client’s data and information is secure with them.
-If a company’s systems are compromised and their customers find out, their reputation is immediately tarnished.
+Most companies today promise that their customer’s or clients’ data and information is secure with them.
+If a company’s systems are compromised and its customers find out, their reputation is immediately tarnished.
 How can their current or potential customers trust them any longer?

 The effects of malware will always depend on the type of malware that is used.
 As a technology user, take action to protect your network or devices such as updating your operating system, installing anti-malware or antivirus software, and being careful what apps and programs you download.